-In all honesty, most of the American Express cards are worth consideration even without a sign-up bonus.
-In fact the last two AmEx cards I acquired (Blue Cash and Simply Cash) were at a time when there wasn’t even a promotion being offered… I didn’t care because the rewards and benefits sold me.
+Some people might argue that any American Express card is worth consideration, even without a sign-up bonus.
+In fact the last two AmEx cards I acquired (Blue Cash Preferred and Simply Cash) were at a time when there wasn’t even a promotion being offered… I didn’t care because the rewards and benefits sold me.

 But what’s even better is getting some extra cash or bonus points along with your application.
-For 2014, here are the current American Express card offers that I recommend checking out.
+For 2015, below are a few of the current American Express card offers that I recommend checking out that are popular with our forum members.
 American Express is a CreditCardForum advertising partner.

 Premier Rewards Gold Card

-The benefits are extensive and you can check out my review to learn about them.
-As for the rewards, here’s a quick rundown of what you get:
+The benefits are too involved to be covered here but I encourage you to check out my review for full details.
+As for the ways to earn Membership Rewards, here’s a quick rundown of what you get:

 - 3x points on flights booked directly with airlines.